-While it’s impossible to give any hard and fast rules for Belmont Stakes betting, http://www.belmontstakes.org – or any other horse race for that matter – there are several concepts unique to the race that have to be taken into account when betting the third leg of horse racing’s Triple Crown – The Belmont Stakes.
+While it’s impossible to give any hard and fast rules for Belmont Stakes betting, http://www.belmontstakes.org – or any other horse race for that matter – there are several concepts unique to the race that have to be taken into account when betting the third leg of horse racing’s Triple Crown even if you had success when betting on Kentucky Derby online.
 Obviously these alone won’t get the job done, and particularly since the field won’t be set until the week before the race.
 That notwithstanding, once the field is announced it’s important to evaluate all of the entries not only as you would any other race but with the following concepts in mind:

 DISTANCE: The Belmont Stakes is run over a distance of a mile and a half and few, if any, three year olds will have had prior experience in such a long race.
 In light of this fact, a handicapper has to make some educated guesses about which horses will be able to handle the distance so you can bet on Belmont Stakes accordingly.